Are you concerned regarding Nitrates in your Drinking water? Do you have a reason to be concerned?

 The only way to remove

-.
+nitrates from drinking water is through a water filtration system.
 Many water treatment companies promote Reverse Osmosis (RO) systems as an immediate solution to

 provide nitrate and nitrite reduction.